Important PPP update for 2021

 - How to calculate PPP loan amounts for non-profits, religious institutions, veterans organizations, and tribal businesses

 Just as many businesses across the United States are being impacted by COVID-19, your non-profit or religious organization might have taken a huge financial toll during this economic downturn.

 In this article, we’ll help you determine the maximum PPP loan amount you can request as a non-profit, religious institution, veterans organization, or tribal business.

 How to calculate the maximum PPP loan amount allowed for non-profits, tribal businesses, veterans organizations, and religious institutions

 Millions of businesses have already put in their requests for the PPP loan, but it’s not too late if you haven’t done this already.
 Congress has approved a new round of funding, and we expect there will likely be more before the COVID-19 crisis is over, due to the overwhelming demand.
 But don’t wait to apply.
-The current deadline is March 31, 2021.
+The extended application deadline is May 31, 2021.

 Follow the steps outlined here to determine how much you can request for your non-profit organization, veterans organization, tribal business, or religious institution, up to the max of $10 million.

 Step 1: Total your 2019 or 2020 payroll expenses

 Gather the documentation outlined below and total up your 2019 or 2020 payroll expenses.

 Compute 2019 or 2020 payroll costs by adding the following:

 - 2019 or 2020 gross wages and tips paid to your employees whose principal place of residence is in the United States, which can be computed using 2019 IRS Form 941 Taxable Medicare wages & tips (line 5c-column 1) from each quarter plus any pre-tax employee contributions for health insurance or other fringe benefits excluded from Taxable Medicare wages & tips, subtracting any amounts paid to any individual employee in excess of $100,000 and any amounts paid to any employee whose principal place of residence is outside the U.S;

 - 2019 or 2020 employer health insurance contributions;

 - 2019 or 2020 employer retirement contributions and

 - 2019 or 2020 employer state and local taxes assessed on employee compensation, primarily state unemployment insurance tax (from state quarterly wage reporting forms).